 - Elena Zavelev, CEO of New Art Academy

 The blockchain offers us a new model for digital art ownership.
 With the blockchain, digital artwork can be registered as a ‘token’ on a secure, immutable public ledger.
 By turning an artwork into a token, artists can preserve scarcity and the chain of provenance for each work.
 As the data remains inscribed on the blockchain regardless of copying or piracy, these tokens become tamper-proof certificates of ownership.
-In addition, decentralized exchanges on the blockchain improves liquidity by enabling the transfer and trade of these digital certificates.

 Enter Crypto Collectibles

 Cryptocollectibles are a new class of provably scarce digital assets sometimes referred to as Non-Fungible Tokens (NFTs.)
-NFTs are unique cryptographic tokens which are not interchangeable.
-This is in contrast to currencies such as Bitcoin and ERC20 tokens which are identical and fungible in nature.
+NFTs are unique cryptographic tokens which are not interchangeable, in contrast to currencies such as Bitcoin and ERC20 tokens which are identical and fungible in nature.
 They offer collectors a way to attain true ownership of a digital asset and is paving the way for a new era of digital ownership.

 NFTs are provably scarce based on data inscribed onto it on the public ledger.
 This information can include its serial number from a limited edition, unique attributes, provenance metadata, and so on.
 Even as the collectible gets passed through multiple hands, its data remains immutable and intact.
 Each transaction is publicly viewable on the blockchain, creating an audit trail of the asset’s history.